jimdigriz/freeradius-oauth2-perl/README.md

 **N.B.** this module relies on your OAuth2 provider supporting the [Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3)

+## Features

+ * credentials cache that utilisies a [salted SHA-1 hash](http://en.wikipedia.org/wiki/Cryptographic_hash_function#Password_verification)
+ * `Group` attribute is populated with users group membership
+ * `User-Name` is validated against list of actually valid usernames
+ * xlat [JSONPath](http://jsonpath.curiousconcept.com/) support to pull any URL with a suitable token

+There is a [TODO list](TODO.md) for the project listing outstanding problems and missing functionality.

 ## Related Links

  * [RFC6749: The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749)